-The purpose of the DIBS Research Incubator Awards is to provide seed funding to support interdisciplinary and collaborative brain science research within Duke for projects of exceptional innovation and broad significance to the field.
+DIBS Research Incubator Awards provide seed funding to support interdisciplinary and collaborative brain science research within Duke for projects of exceptional innovation and broad significance to the field.
 The projects must engage at least two faculty representing multiple fields or levels of analysis and bring together investigators whose individual programs of research are not already connected from across the University.
 Proposed projects that include investigators from multiple schools within the University (e.g., School of Medicine, Arts and Sciences, Pratt School of Engineering, etc.) are encouraged.
 By supporting interdisciplinary research teams, DIBS hopes to encourage innovative approaches to problems that transcend the boundaries of traditional disciplines, integrating the brain sciences with the social sciences, physical sciences, gene sciences, humanities, law, business, public policy, mathematics, computer science and engineering.

-The proposal deadline for new awards for 2013-2014 is February 18, 2013.
-Click here for information about the application.
+The proposal deadline for new awards for 2014-2015 is February 21, 2014.
+Application information.

 The call for applications occurs once annually.

-Copyright 2008-2012 DIBS and Duke University.
+Copyright 2008-2013 DIBS and Duke University.
 All rights reserved.